ouspg/CompSec/README.md

 Virtuaalikoneet$ -> VMware -> CompSec

-Copy selected virtual machine to C:\Temp folder
+Copy selected virtual machine to C:\Temp folder.

 Run machine from .vmx file, which ***does not*** say copy and run.

 ### **Method 2: run machine directly from network drive**